GPS Visualizer

 Applies to: Google Earth

-Google Earth waypoint markers can have any kind of icon attached to them; I've provided a few of the most generic-looking built-in ones as choices.
-If you want another option in the menu, let me know and I'll be happy to add it.
+Google Earth waypoint markers can have any kind of icon attached to them; a few of the most generic-looking built-in ones are provided as choices.

 [top]